Cinder cone: Monogenetic cones

 Some cinder cones are monogenetic, forming from a single short eruptive episode that produces a very small volume of lava.
 The eruption typically last just weeks or months, but can occasionally last fifteen years or longer.
 Parícutin in Mexico, Diamond Head, Koko Head, Punchbowl Crater, Mt Le Brun from the Coalstoun Lakes volcanic field, and some cinder cones on Mauna Kea are monogenetic cinder cones.
 However, not all cinder cones are monogenetic, with some ancient cinder cones showing intervals of soil formation between flows that indicate that eruptions were separated by thousands to tens of thousands of years.

 Monogenetic cones likely form when the rate of magma supply to a volcanic field is very low and the eruptions are spread out in space and time.
 This prevents any one eruption from establishing a system of "plumbing" that would provide an easy path to the surface for subsequent eruptions.
-Thus each eruption must find its own independent path to the surface.
+Thus each eruption must find its independent path to the surface.